Managed Type System Overview

 Most of the classes in this hierarchy are not supposed to be derived by the type system user and many of them are sealed to prevent that.

-, for example).
-Ideally, the type system consumers should operate on the abstract classes and use the concrete class only when creating a new instance.
-Casting to the concrete implementation type such as EcmaType
+The type system is designed so that consumers work through the abstract types, which provide all the information needed regardless of whether the type came from an ECMA-335 module, was synthesized by the compiler, represents a generic instantiation, etc. Therefore, the type system consumers should ideally operate on the abstract classes and use the concrete class only when creating a new instance.
+Casting to the concrete implementation type such as EcmaType is discouraged.

 Type system classes